 The Hebrew Patriarch, Jacob, the son of Isaac and the grandson of Abraham, is regarded as the progenitor of the Twelve Tribes of the Jewish people.
 Using trickery, Jacob had acquired for himself the birthright of his older brother, Esau, and had been forced to flee into exile.
 After seven years in foreign lands, Jacob decided to return to Canaan.
 Hoping for a reconciliation with his brother, he sent messengers and gifts ahead, but Esau set out against him with an army.
 The struggle with the angel at the ford of the Jabbok marks a significant turning point for Jacob.
 Afterwards, Jacob is renamed ‘Israel’ by the angel, a name which means ‘one who strives with God’ or ‘God strives’.
 This name is subsequently applied to the whole of the Chosen People.
 The ford of the Jabbok is named ‘Penuel’ by Jacob, meaning ‘face of God’, and comes to play a role in the subsequent history of the Jews.
 Jacob is reconciled unexpectedly with Esau and settles again in Canaan.
 However, lasting peace and prosperity remain out of reach.
 The wound to his thigh does not heal.
 The fruits of his labours are squandered by his descendants.

 The Biblical story contains anomalies as curious as they are profound.
 One can only guess why Jacob sent his household onwards into Canaan and chose to spend the night alone by the river.
-It is conceivable, though it takes us beyond the given words of Genesis, that the encounter with the angel was not a complete surprise to him and had been anticipated in some material way.
+It is conceivable, though it takes us beyond the given Biblical words, that the encounter with the angel was not a complete surprise to him and had been anticipated in some material way.
 The identification of the wrestling opponent as an ‘angel’ is not at all certain.
 The designation comes not from Genesis but from a reference in Hosea 12:4.
 The Hebrew text of Genesis describes Jacob’s adversary as a ‘man’, whom Jacob, on his own interpretive authority, associates with God (Elohim).
 It is not textually certain that Jacob believes that his wrestling opponent is God.
-It is just as likely that Jacob draws a wider hermeneutic arc and sees the encounter with his adversary as paradigmatic for his life as a whole, whose essential characteristic is precisely the unequal fight with obstacles placed in his way by God.
+It is just as likely that he draws a wider hermeneutic arc and sees the encounter with his adversary as paradigmatic for his life as a whole, whose essential characteristic is precisely the unequal fight with obstacles placed in his way by God.
 Jacob’s wrestling bout seems to be the sole reason for the new place-name for the ford.
-One can only guess whether Jacob bestowed the new name in a spirit of grateful humility, as would become a loser who had been granted mercy, or out of the proud self-assertion of someone who imagines himself to be the victor in a spiritual battle.
+One can only guess whether he bestowed the new name in a spirit of grateful humility, as would become a loser who had been granted mercy, or out of the proud self-assertion of someone who imagines himself to be the victor in a spiritual battle.

 Tempting though it is to see Jacob as victorious in his struggle, it can be noted that the future patriarch failed in his attempt to learn the angel’s name and that he refrained, no doubt wisely, from imposing on the angel a name of his own.
 His challenge to his adversary not to let him go until he blesses him has two direct results: firstly, a new name which will resound in the history of Salvation, and secondly, a serious and incurable wound to the thigh.
 One is reminded of Amfortas, the enigmatic Fisher King of the medieval romances of the Holy Grail.
 Amfortas, too, bears a wound to the thigh or the genitals, and his dominions, like Jacob’s, fail to prosper.
-His unfitness notwithstanding, Amfortas became the sacred Guardian of that mysterious store of Grace known as the Grail.
+Despite his unfitness, Amfortas became the sacred guardian of that mysterious store of Grace known as the Grail.
 Despite his high task and his proximity to the Grail, Amfortas derives from the Grace it stores little more than bare survival.
 This is hardly recognisable as a blessing.
 Jacob’s victory, if victory it is, shares a comparable limitation.
 It consists solely in coming out of the wrestling match alive and remaining capable of reduced further action.

-Hesse uses the Bible story of Jacob and the angel to draw a sacral interpretive frame for a central event in Demian, the ritualised orgiastic encounter of the protagonist, Emil Sinclair, with the androgynous figure in the painting he refers to as his love-dream (Liebestraumbild).
+Hesse uses the Bible story of Jacob and the angel to establish a sacral interpretive frame for a central event in Demian, the ritualised orgiastic encounter of the protagonist, Emil Sinclair, with the androgynous figure in the painting he refers to as his love-dream (Liebestraumbild).
 To associate this transgressive event with the wrestling scene in the Bible, Hesse has Sinclair hear Jacob’s words from Genesis: “I will not let you go until you bless me”.
 As the reworked struggle flows from Hesse’s pen, the profound Biblical anomalies vanish, and Sinclair, Hesse’s latter-day Jacob, emerges as a victor.

 Where Jacob wrestled bodily with his adversary, Hesse’s protagonist relies more on language in order to engage with the imagined androgynous figure, the novel’s equivalent of the angel.
 In the course of the engagement, the figure is made into both the object and the victim of the protagonist’s self-oriented desire.
 Specifically, Sinclair uses the gestures of questioning, accusation, love-making, prayer, and, most significantly, multiple acts of naming.
 The imagined figure answers him by taking on different forms: ‘woman’, ‘man’, ‘girl’, ‘small child’, ‘formless spot’, and a rather vague ‘large and clear’.
 Instead of a name of its own, secret, or otherwise, the figure is called in turn ‘mother’, ‘beloved’, ‘whore’, and ‘slut’.
 Finally, in a complete departure from the Biblical story, Sinclair gives the androgynous figure a recognisable name, that of ‘Abraxas’, the presiding deity of the novel.
 Following a strong interior summons, Sinclair pictures the figure taking up residence inside him, where it unites fully with his sense of himself (lauter ich geworden).